Visiblink/CanadianRetailers/README.md

 # Canadian Retailers
-A list of Canadian-based retailers
+A list of Canadian-owned/operated retailers
 Submit additions and corrections as pull requests

 ## Groceries